To begin onboarding and working with data in Splunk Cloud Platform, review the following general steps.

 - Identify the data you need in Splunk Cloud Platform to help you complete that objective.

-- Install the Splunk Cloud credentials package to allow the forwarder to communicate with Splunk Cloud Platform securely.
+- Install the Splunk Cloud Platform credentials package to allow the forwarder to communicate with Splunk Cloud Platform securely.

 If you have any questions regarding data onboarding, check out the Getting Data In section in our community or contact your CSM or CSA.